Lemuel Smith: High-profile defense

 The publicized nature of Payant's murder brought high-profile lawyers William Kunstler and C. Vernon Mason.
 The team alleged everything from promiscuity by Payant to guards dealing drugs inside and outside the prison.
 They were unable to evade the bite mark evidence, however, and even their own expert witness agreed that the bite marks on Payant matched those on Wilson's body.

 Due to mounting notoriety in the press, Smith was transferred to a different facility during the investigation phase.
 The capital murder trial finally began on January 20, 1983, more than eighteen months after Smith's arrest.
 The defense impugned testimony of inmates and other corrections officers and proposed conspiracy theories but, with no answer to the bite mark evidence, Smith was found guilty on April 21, 1983.

 Considered the only deterrent for prisoners already serving life sentences, a New York law at the time mandated that Smith automatically be sentenced to death.
 He was sentenced on June 10, 1983.
 On July 2, 1984, however, an appeal by Smith called that law's constitutionality into question and was successful in commuting his death sentence to another term of life.

 As punishment for the Payant murder, and due to the threat he posed even while in prison, Smith spent the next twenty years of his life in near-isolation, the longest such span in the nation at the time.
 As of December, 2022, Smith is presently incarcerated at the maximum security Wende Correctional Facility.

+In an interview in 2025, Donna Payant's son, Chris Payant, said he wanted the case of his mother's murder to be reopened.
+He told a reporter, "I know he's a bad guy but I don’t think Lemuel Smith did it."
+While admitting his guilt in all other cases against him, Smith has maintained his innocence in Payant's murder.
+He said she was set up by other prison guards, who were trying to blackmail her with compromising photos to get her to participate in a prison drug ring.
+At his trial, Smith had told the jury "She was going to reveal corruption in the Corrections Department and she was killed to keep her mouth shut.
+Donna Payant couldn't take anymore.
+That signed her death warrant."